 '''

 start() -> term()

-'''

 Starts the EUnit server.
-Normally, you don't need to call this function; it is started automatically.
+Normally, you don't need to call this function; it is started

-'''
+automatically.

 stop() -> term()

-'''

 Stops the EUnit server.
 Normally, you don't need to call this function.

-'''

 test(Tests) -> term()

-'''

-Equivalent to test(Tests, []).
+Equivalent to test(Tests, []) [page 18].

-'''

 test(Tests::term(), Options::[term()]) -> ok | {error, term()}

-'''

 Runs a set of tests.
-The format of Tests is described in the section EUnit test representation of the overview.
+The format of Tests is described in the section EUnit test

+representation [page 11] of the overview.

 Example:

-'''

 eunit:test(fred)

-'''

-runs all tests in the module fred and also any tests in the module fred_tests, if that module exists.
+runs all tests in the module fred and also any tests in the module fred_tests, if that

+module exists.

 Options:

-verbose

-Displays more details about the running tests.
+verbose Displays more details about the running tests.

+See also: test/1 [page 18].

 '''

-print_depth

-'''

-Maximum depth to which terms are printed in case of error.

-Options in the environment variable EUNIT are also included last in the option list, i.e., have lower precedence than those in Options.

-See also: test/1.

-eunit_surefire

-Erlang module

-Surefire reports for EUnit (Format used by Maven and Atlassian Bamboo for example to integrate test results).
-Based on initial code from Paul Guyot.

-Example: Generate XML result file in the current directory:

-'''

-eunit:test([fib, eunit_examples],

-[{report,{eunit_surefire,[{dir,"."}]}}]).

-'''

-Exports

-'''

-handle_begin(Kind, Data, St) -> term()

-handle_cancel(X1, Data, St) -> term()

-handle_end(X1, Data, St) -> term()

-init(Options) -> term()

-start() -> term()

-start(Options) -> term()

-terminate(X1, St) -> term()

-'''

-See also
+Index of Modules and Functions

+Modules are typed in this way.
+Functions are typed in this way.